Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization

 In light of these observations, the core challenges of unknown PWS optimization can be distilled into a single, fundamental question:

 In this work, we answer this question in the affirmative by introducing \apex{}, a novel BL method that systematically addresses all three major gaps identified above.

-Our contributions are organized around four main themes: \begin{enumerate} \item \textbf{Optimal convergence rate for PWS optimization.} We introduce an accelerated bundle-level method termed \textsc{Apex} (Accelerated Prox-Level method for Exploring piecewise-smooth structure) in Section~\ref{sec:Accelerated-Prox-level-method}.
-We prove that with an adequate bundle of cutting planes, \textsc{Apex} achieves an optimal iteration complexity of $O\left(\kappa \sqrt{L/\mu^*} \log(1/\epsilon)\right)$ to compute an $\epsilon$-optimal solution for objectives satisfying $(\kappa, L)$-PWS (Definition~\ref{def:piecewise_smooth}) and $\mu^*$-QG (Definition~\ref{def:QG}) conditions.
-This result significantly improves upon the $O\left(\kappa^2 L/\mu^* \log(1/\epsilon)\right)$ complexity reported in \cite{zhang2025linearly}.
+Our contributions are organized as follows: \begin{enumerate} \item \textbf{Accelerated convergence rate for PWS optimization.} We introduce an accelerated bundle-level method termed \textsc{APEX} (Accelerated Prox-Level method for Exploring piecewise-smooth structure) in Section~\ref{sec:Accelerated-Prox-level-method}.
+We prove that provided the bundle size is at least the number of relevant pieces encountered along the trajectory, \textsc{APEX} achieves an optimal iteration complexity of $O\left(k \sqrt{L/\mu^*} \log(1/\vep)\right)$ to compute an $\vep$-optimal solution for objectives satisfying $(k, L)$-PWS (Definition~\ref{def:piecewise_smooth}) and $\mu^*$-QG (Definition~\ref{def:QG}) conditions.
+This result significantly improves upon the $O\left(k^2 L/\mu^* \log(1/\vep)\right)$ complexity reported in \cite{zhang2025linearly}.
 Our theoretical advancements translate to superior practical performance, as demonstrated in Figure~\ref{fig:The-illustration-demonstrates-2}.
-Furthermore, in Section~\ref{sec:lower_bound}, we establish the first lower complexity bound for PWS optimization, defining the theoretical benchmark for optimality.
-Consequently, \textsc{Apex} is the first algorithm to achieve an accelerated, provably optimal rate for piecewise-smooth optimization.
+Consequently, to the best of our knowledge, \apex{} is the first first-order method in this oracle model that achieve an accelerated convergence rate for unknown piecewise-smooth optimization.